Who’s That Voice in Your Head? Understanding Your Inner Critic

 Speaking to Yourself Like a Friend

 You don’t have to drown the critic in unrealistic positivity.
-Try saying:
+Instead, try saying things like:

 “You’re doing okay.”